-In Milton Keynes, education is represented at a strategic level by: Director of Children's Services as Delegated Safeguarding Partner MKCC Education, Learning and Inclusion Team at Working Group Level
+In Milton Keynes, education is represented by:

+- Director of Children's Services as Delegated Safeguarding Partner at strategic level. - MKCC Education, Learning and Inclusion Team at Working Group level.

 Existing forums are used to facilitate consultation between Designated Safeguarding Leads, Head teachers and MKCC Education, Learning and Inclusion teams to ensure information flow and collaboration between the safeguarding partners and education providers (quadrant model).